-If you haven’t heard, The Hanoi House recently opened on St. Mark’s St in the East Village.
-A classic Vietnamese restaurant by Sarah Leveen and Ben Powell, Hanoi House is a welcome addition to the ‘hood.
+If you haven’t heard Hanoi House recently opened on St. Mark’s St in the East Village.
+A classic Vietnamese restaurant by Sara Leveen and Ben Lowell, Hanoi House is a welcome addition to the ‘hood.

 And since we are obsessed with coffee as much as cocktails we had to check out all of the coffee offerings.
 Be warned: the Vietnamese coffee is strong and deceiving with the coconut gelato or condensed milk.
 Don’t look to add this to your a.m. routine since they open every day starting at 5:30 pm.

-They also have a selection of local NY beers beyond the Vietnamese staples including the Gravies Point Nightcap Black IPA from Glen Cove, NY.
-If you want to drink like you are in Vietnam then order the Export “33” with an Amer Gingebre shot.
+They also have a selection of local NY beers beyond the Vietnamese staples including the Garvies Point Point Nightcap Black IPA from Glen Cove, NY.
+If you want to drink like you are in Vietnam then order the Export “33” with an Amer Gingembre shot.

 Coconut Coffee Drinks